KinsonDigital/.github/docs/CONTRIBUTING.md

 <h1 style="border:0;font-weight:bold" align="center">Contribution Guide</h1>

 Welcome, and thank you for considering contributing to our projects!
-We appreciate any help you can provide and are constantly looking for ways to make the contribution process as simple and straightforward as possible.
+We appreciate any help you can provide and are constantly looking for ways to make the contribution process as simple as possible.
 Our top priority is maintaining high software quality, and we rely on the input of talented outside contributors like you to achieve that goal.

 If you have any ideas or comments on how we can improve the process, please don't hesitate to reach out to one of our project maintainers.
 We value your input and would love to hear from you.